Your metabolic type

 In menopause, as our metabolism slows down so knowing our metabolic type could help with making sure we keep our metabolism functioning at an optimal level.
 It may make it easier to shed the weight that so easily goes on at this time of life.

 was devised by William Wolcott and is a dietary technology that allows people to optimize their health and fitness by identifying their own nutritional needs and tailoring their diets accordingly.
-A great guide to metabolic typing was written by Harold Kristal and James Haig which you can see here.
-Included in this book are detailed strategies for dealing with the dieter's curse - food cravings.

 According to the Metabolic Type diet, there are three different metabolic types: A - protein, B-carbohydrate, and C-mixed.